 What is the Ultimate Outcome with a Traditional Divorce?

 Spouses can settle their cases at any stage of a traditional case, even after the trial begins.
 The lawyers and the judge will try to help the spouses reach an amicable settlement.
 If, after discovery, the spouses cannot agree on settlement, the case will be set for trial.
 Here, the spouses and their respective divorce attorneys, witnesses, and experts, present their side of the case to a judge.
-The judge ultimately decides which party prevails on each issue including how marital assets and debts will be divided, maintenance, child support, and child custody.
+The judge ultimately decides which party prevails on each issue including how marital assets and debts will be divided, maintenance, child support, and parental responsibilities (child custody).
 Generally, it is not winner take all.
 Rather, one spouse may win on some issues and the other spouse may prevail on others.
 Once a final resolution is achieved, whether by agreement or trial, the terms of the divorce will be put into written form and the judge will sign a divorce decree known in Illinois as a Judgment for Dissolution of Marriage.

 My experience handling traditional divorce cases for more than twenty five years, gives my clients an advantage.
 My financial background as a CPA and tax lawyer allows me to help my clients reach optimal, fair and comprehensive outcomes.
 I am a strong advocate for my clients and am at their side every step of the way during this highly stressful time.